elcarimay/OPIC/Interview.md

 24. Describe what a "lot of work" looks like to you in OPIC? work and life balance
 I prefer to work more efficiently than to do a lot of work.
 I said that I will do my best
 when I am a new employee.
-But I'm used to talk that I'll do it right when I become a senior employee.
+But I'm used to talk that we should do it right when I become a senior employee.
 In the past, there was an executive who liked a research institute that didn't turn off the light,
 but I hated it so much.
 I think it is important to balance working time and living time.
 It's called "워라벨" in korean word.
 That's the way I work.